 Value Example: many people can build cable modems, but for ISPs it’s desirable to monetize the “Internet Pipes” because they are a barrier to entry.

 Volume Example: Eventually nearly everyone will own a printer so sales of them will eventually flatten, but the greater the installed base of users who own your printers the greater the volume of print supplies

-Competition example: Enterprise software companies have a huge advantage in market presence and infrastructure, but their business models include significant costs.
+Competition example: Some established enterprise software companies have a huge advantage in market presence and infrastructure, but their business models include significant costs.
 Newer SaaS entrants were able to outflank them using lower cost models of hosted software, inside sales and free trials/customer self-service in large part by having easier-to-use software.
 Sometimes even a Freemium approach is used to rapidly build a customer base with little to no direct marketing costs.